NATIONAL ARKANSAS DAY

 On January 11, National Arkansas Day recognizes the Nature State and the 25th state to join the union.

-Arkansas earns the name “Nature State” with over half the state is forested and more than 1 million acres in Ozark National Forest.
+Arkansas earns the name “Natural State” with over half the state is forested and more than 1 million acres in Ozark National Forest.
 But that’s not all that contributes to the apt nickname.

 Hot Springs National Park became America’s first national preserve in what later became the National Park System.
 When Arkansas was still a territory, officials recognized the unique qualities of the hot springs and requested the area be set aside and protected.
 President Andrew Jackson signed legislation on April 20, 1832, designating four sections of land which included the hot springs and adjacent mountains “…reserved for the future disposal of the United States (which) shall not be entered, located, or appropriated, for any other purpose whatsoever.”